 Standard for most outdoor uses

-Here, we give you a list of questions to start thinking about minor features.
+Here, we give you a list of questions to start thinking about other features.
 We hope our approach of savings these features for last gets you to more critically think about what you need & not get caught up in the hype of what's cool and over-spend your budget.
+Remember, we allow you to hire a trekking poles so feel free to try out various models with different features.

 - What is the grip material?
 (Cork is the most moisture wicking & ergonomic; Foam is the softest; Rubber is the most insulating & best for winter)